Why Clinical Psychologists Use Applied Behavior Analysis

-Behavioral disorders may not be as urgent as medical emergencies, but they can still have a crippling effect on the patient’s life.
-These disorders can greatly hinder performance at school, limit career potential and detract from interactions with friends or family members.
+Behavioral disorders may not be as urgent as medical emergencies, but they can still have a crippling effect on the client’s life.
+These disorders can greatly hinder performance at school, limit career potential, and detract from interactions with friends or family members.
 Applied behavior analysis isn’t a perfect therapy, but there are plenty of reasons why it continues to be an effective technique for people facing various behavioral and social obstacles.

 Master of Education (M.Ed.) | Northeastern State University